 Sharing our experiences and what we’ve learned about the traditional uses of many “weeds”, is deeply important.
 Its a way to honor the timeless tradition of passing down knowledge from generation to generation.
 It is also a way to empower others that are seeking alternatives to modern day convenience.

 One of the shining stars on our farm is the dandelion.
-We can’t wait until our field is still aglow with sunny yellow dandelions, so that we can replenish our stock of dandelion leaf, flowers and roots.
-Every spring we take full advantage of their presence by harvesting dandelions as soon as the sun dries the morning dew.
+In the spring, it is one of the first wild foods we get to harvest and enjoy.
+We can’t wait until our field is still aglow with sunny yellow dandelions, so that we can replenish our stock of dandelion leaf, flowers and roots, all of which have many uses.

 In fact, dandelions do a lot of good.
 They offer an early spring food to our pollinators, and to humans as well.
 Many of our ancestors were well acquainted with the dandelion, and its time we came to appreciate this plant for all that it provides.
 In a time where we suffer from food insecurity, we would be well served by getting to know the resilient, edible wild plants that grow around us.

 Dandelions also help to support and protect the soil.
 Their roots help to loosen the soil, the plants protect it and within all of that, they create a healthy soil micro climate for earth worms.